roguesherlock/blog-2020/src/pages/mental-models/index.md

 ---
 title: Mental Models
 date: '2020-03-26'
-spoiler: How you see the world?
+spoiler: How do you see the world?
 ---

-Think of mental models as like set of lenses to view the world.
-They’re extremely useful to reason about and look at seemly intractable problems.
+Think of mental models as a set of lenses to view the world.
+They’re extremely useful to reason about and look at seemingly intractable problems.
 They’re also easy to forget in the moment.
-And more importantly, not all model are effective against all sort of problems.
-Knowing which mental model to apply to a particular set of problem is still an art that you get better with practice.
+And more importantly, not all models are effective against all sorts of problems.
+Knowing which mental model to apply to a particular set of problems is still an art that you get better with practice.
 So, try and use them as a sort of checklist when dealing with a complex problem.
 And finally, here is non-exhaustive list of some of the mental models that I find useful (I’ll keep this list updated as I find more)

 <br/>